FAQs — and honest answers: Lots of questions you might have about religious life

 What is a vocation director?

 A vocation director is designated by a religious institute to promote vowed membership, to help others discern their vocation, and to oversee the application process of new members entering the community as a postulant.
 They assist those who are considering the possibility of religious life by providing support, discernment counseling, and information.
-The Vocation director for a religious congregation answers to the elected superiors of their congregation.
-Sister Beverly Carlin is vocation director for the Sisters of St. Joseph of Concordia; her phone number is 785-220-7996 and her email is firstname.lastname@example.org
+The vocation director for a religious congregation answers to the elected superiors of their congregation.
+Sisters Lorren Harbin and Dian Hall are the vocation co-directors for the Sisters of St. Joseph of Concordia.
+Sister Lorren is in Colorado; you can reach her at 970/260-2287 or firstname.lastname@example.org.
+Sister Dian is in Georgia; her phone number is 770/546-6461 and her email is email@example.com.

 How do religious communities screen candidates?

 Religious institutes usually require an extensive process of screening candidates to religious life, which usually includes extensive interviews, background checks, and medical and psychological testing.
 Candidates must demonstrate a lived commitment to the Catholic faith and an appropriate level of maturity and mental and physical health that the rigors of religious life require.
 Candidates who do not meet specific standards set by both Church law and the individual religious institute are not admitted to religious life.

 Can married people enter religious?
 Widowed and divorced?

 Religious life in the Roman Catholic Church is reserved for celibates only.
 Some religious institutes accept widowed and divorced people who have had their marriages properly annulled by the Church.

 What is a religious vow?

 A vow is a solemn promise made freely as an individual gives his or her life to God.